Neurodiversity in the workplace – 13 ways to support autism at work

 - Provide noise-cancelling headphones

 - Allocate corner desks and setting quiet rooms

 9. Raise awareness across the company about neurodiversity and autism at work

 - Provide colleagues with guidance on autism at work, such as Autism Awareness Day, as long as consent has been granted by autistic employees

 - Consider staff training and/or online modules to increase understanding of how to manage employees with ASD

-Four tips for people working with individuals with autism
+Four tips for people working with autistic colleagues

 - Don’t expect them to engage with workplace ‘banter’